mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group.

-In cases where the sender is a member of the group, the context contains the GroupContext for the current epoch and a "membership token" that authenticates that the sender is a member of the group.
-As a result, for messages sent within a group, the signature authenticates not only the member's individual identity, but also their membership in the group.
+In cases where the sender is a member of the group, the context contains the GroupContext for the current epoch and a "membership tag" that authenticates that the sender is a member of the group.
+As a result, for messages sent within a group, the signature authenticates the member's individual identity, and the membersip tag authenticates their membership in the group.

 ~~~~~
 struct {